 Initial Outlay Calculation

 It may be required to precisely calculate the acquisition expenses later if they are first calculated as a proportion of the purchase price.
 Each state has its own stamp duty system, which is progressive and has a varied percentage of the purchase price depending on the price.

 Most states use settlement agents for simple property transfers, and they often collect fees based on a published scale in addition to ancillary fees or "disbursements."

 Buying a rental home may also include additional expenses like building inspection fees.
 Engineers and other experts, such as land surveyors or tax experts, may be hired to purchase medium-sized or big commercial buildings.
 Their costs could total up to 1% of the purchase price.

 Often referred to as "period 0" (zero) of the cash flow, the initial outlay is an outflow at the beginning of the first period of the cash flow analysis.

 Step 4 - The equity cash flow before taxes

-The recent history of vacancies and bad debts for the property and the anticipated market conditions during the holding period will determine the vacancy allowance or factor.
+The recent history of vacancies and bad debts for the property and the anticipated market conditions during the holding period will determine the vacancy allowance.